 Here is a link to our blog section which will help you understand that much better.

-The Regulation came into effect in 2016 and has its aim to ensure an adequate level of security of different mechanisms of electronic identification and trust services.
+The Regulation came into effect in 2016 and has its aims to ensure an adequate level of security for different mechanisms of electronic identification and trust services.
 It is directly applicable to all EU countries. eIDAS has also been implemented in some non-EU countries such as the EEA EFTA States: Norway, Iceland, and Liechtenstein.

 Digital signatures are also accepted by many countries across the world.
 See what countries accept digital signatures here.

 - “Digital signatures shall not be denied legal effect or admissibility as evidence in legal proceedings solely on the grounds that it is in an electronic form, or that it does not meet the requirements for Qualified Electronic Signatures.”
 What this means is that no one can deny the legal effect of a digital signature because it is in electronic form.